dowjones/tokendito/docs/README.md

 Without specifying a specific profile, tokendito will look for a default profile within that file.

-## Single-command usage
+### Single-command usage

-tokendito accepts all of the necessary parameters to be able to generate your STS tokens with a single command.
+Tokendito accepts all of the necessary parameters to be able to generate your STS tokens with a single command.
 There are a couple of ways to do this!